Search for Malaysia Airlines Flight 370: Underwater locator beacons

 The aircraft's flight recorders were fitted with Dukane DK100 underwater acoustic beacons—also known as "underwater locator beacons" (ULBs) or "pingers"—which are activated by immersion in salt water and thereafter emit a 10 millisecond pulse every second at a frequency of 37.5±1 kHz.
 The beacons are limited by battery life, providing a minimum of 30 days and have an estimated maximum life of 40 days, according to their manufacturer.
-The nominal distance at which these beacons can be detected is 2,000–3,000 metres.
+The nominal distance at which these beacons can be detected is 2,000 to 3,000 m.
 Because the flight recorders to which they are attached could provide valuable information in the investigation, an intense effort was made to detect the beacons' pings before their batteries expired.

 HMS Echo made one possible detection on 2 April—the same day the ship joined the search effort.
 The following day, following tests, the detection was dismissed as an artefact of the ship's sonar system.
 On the afternoon of 5 April Perth time, HMS Echo detected a signal lasting approximately 90 seconds.
 The second detection was made within 2 km from the first detection.

 MV Haixun 01, operated by the China Maritime Safety Administration, detected a signal at 37.5 kHz pulsing once per second on 4 April and again on 5 April at a position 3 km west of the first detection.
 HMS Echo was sent to the location of the MV Haixun 01 detections and determined that the detections were unlikely to originate from ULBs attached to the plane's black boxes due to the depth of the seafloor, surface noise, and the equipment used.
 A submarine sent to the location made no acoustic detections.

 The towed pinger locator on the deck of a vessel.
 An inset shows a rack of electrical equipment.